CocoaPods/CocoaPods/README.md

 ## Collaborate

-All CocoaPods development happens on GitHub, contributions make good karma and we welcome with joy new contributors.
+All CocoaPods development happens on GitHub.
+Contributions make for good karma and we welcome new contributors with joy.

 ## Links